EMPLOYEE WORKPLACE DRUG TESTING BY OHS INC.

 Ed Poole, President/COO, OHS Inc.

 Employee drug testing works!
 Since 1988, “The Drug Testing Index”™ report has been updated and released annually by Quest Diagnostics Laboratories.
-Their most recent report is based on more than 10 million drug tests of USDOT-regulated and "general workforce" employees performed during 2019.
+Their most recent report is based on more than 10 million drug tests of USDOT-regulated, "safety-sensitive", and "general workforce" employees performed during 2019.
 The success of employee drug testing has long-ago been confirmed!There is no more any question: the continuation of pre-employment, random, post-accident and reasonable suspicion employee drug testing results in lowering employee drug test “positivity” rates and helps socially responsible companies maintain a safer and healthier workplace environment for their employees, customers, and vendors!

 Note below, the 55% drop in drug test 'positivity' rates for existing employees since pre-employment and existing employee drug testing records were first kept by Quest Diagnostics in 1988: